Vlad-Ber/Local_Heroes/README.md

 ## Deployment

 LocalHeroes is running on two services deployed att Google Cloud Platform.
-Deploy like so:
+Note that you need Google Cloud SDK installed in your environment in order to be able to deploy with the following instructions.
+If you do, deploy like so:

 ```
 // Deploy client